-Reported species-specific landings, which commenced in 1978 for French fisheries, are given in Table 10.1, based on data collated by WGEF up to and including 2020.
+Reported species-specific landings, which commenced in 1978 for French fisheries, are given in Table 10.1, based on data collated by WGEF up to and including 2004.
 Prior to, and at WGEF 2016, landings from 2005-2015 were reassessed, and where possible, erroneous or generic species categories or figures were reassigned following WKSHARK2 (ICES, 2016a).
 The data supplied to WGEF are higher than previous data, although of a similar magnitude, and the reasons for these discrepancies are still to be investigated.

-Recent estimated landings data from 2005-2020 for tope are shown by fishing area (Table 10.2) and by nation (Table 10.3), following the procedure from WKSHARK2.
-Overall, landings data appear relatively stable in recent years, although have decreased since 2019 (Figure 10.1; Table 10.2; Table 10.3).
-The 2020 estimated landings are the lowest observed in the last decade, however, these should be viewed with care as the COVID-19 pandemic may have contributed to a reduction on fishing activity and thus, on reported landings.
+Recent estimated landings data from 2005-2021 for tope are shown by fishing area (Table 10.2) and by nation (Table 10.3), following the procedure from WKSHARK2.
+Overall, landings data appear relatively stable in recent years, although have decreased in 2019 and 2020 (Figure 10.1; Table 10.2; Table 10.3).
+The 2020 estimated landings were the lowest observed in the last decade, however, these should be viewed with care as the COVID-19 pandemic may have contributed to a reduction on fishing activity and thus, on reported landings.
+In 2021, estimated landings are at similar levels observed in 2016-2018.

-France is one of the main nations landing tope, accounting for ca. 75-80% in 2019 and 2020, with the English Channel and Celtic Seas important fishing grounds.
+France is one of the main nations landing tope, accounting for >75% since 2018 (2021: 77%), with the English Channel and Celtic Seas important fishing grounds.
 UK fisheries also land tope, although species-specific data are lacking for the earlier years, and reported landings have declined since precautionary management measures (trip limits of no more than 45 kg per day) were introduced.

 Since 2001, Ireland, Portugal and Spain have also declared species-specific landings.
 However, it is believed that some of the Portuguese landings recorded as tope may also include unknown proportions of other sharks, including smooth-hounds and deep-water sharks.
-Portuguese tope landings for 2017 were examined by IPMA scientists and have been corrected, which explains values for this year to be less than declared in previous years.
+Portuguese tope landings for 2017 were examined by IPMA scientists and have been corrected in 2019, which explains values for this year to be less than declared previously.
 The main Portuguese landings of tope are recorded from areas around the Azores.

-The introduction of management restrictions in 2015 applicable to Subarea 7 and 8 (see Section 10.2.4) may have, alongside with unavailable data from FAO areas 34 and 37, contributed to the decrease in 2015-2020 landings reported by Spain (Table 10.3).
+The introduction of management restrictions in 2015 applicable to Subarea 7 and 8 (see Section 10.2.4) may have, alongside with unavailable data from FAO areas 34 and 37, contributed to the decrease in 2015-2021 landings reported by Spain (Table 10.3).